sunfishcode/mustang/mustang/README.md

 This is part of the [Mustang] project, building Rust programs written entirely in Rust.

+## Using mustang non-mustang programs

+In non-`*-mustang-*` targets, importing this crate and using the `mustang::can_run_this!()` macro has no effect, does not depend on nightly Rust, and has no extra dependencies.

+See the [mustang-macro-does-nothing example] for more details.

+[mustang-macro-does-nothing example]: ../test-crates/mustang-macro-does-nothing/README.md
 [Mustang]: https://github.com/sunfishcode/mustang/
 [here]: https://github.com/sunfishcode/mustang#usage
 [dlmalloc]: https://crates.io/crates/dlmalloc